Docs

 Memory in MCP

 Memory enriches the MCP tools too.
-When pulling priorities or briefs from Cursor or Claude Code:
+When pulling priorities or specs from Cursor or Claude Code:

 • Priorities flag when they match your shipping history

-• Briefs include past context from related ships
+• Specs include past context from related ships

 Ask your coding tool: "Have we shipped anything like this before?" to surface memory directly.